vahidk/EffectiveTensorflow/README.md

 ```
 Tensor("MatMul:0", shape=(10, 10), dtype=float32)
 ```
 Since both the inputs have a fully defined shape, tensorflow is able to infer the shape of the tensor as well as its type.
-In order to compute the value of the tensor we need to create a session and evaluate it using Session.Run method.
+In order to compute the value of the tensor we need to create a session and evaluate it using Session.run method.

 ***
-__Tip__: When using jupyter notebook make sure to call tf.reset_default_graph() at the beginning to clear the symbolic graph before defining new nodes.
+__Tip__: When using Jupyter notebook make sure to call tf.reset_default_graph() at the beginning to clear the symbolic graph before defining new nodes.
 ***

 To understand how powerful symbolic computation can be let's have a look at another example.
 Assume that we have samples from a curve (say f(x) = 5x^2 + 3) and we want to estimate f(x) without knowing its parameters.
-We define a parameteric function g(x, w) = w0 x^2 + w1 x + w2, which is a function of the input x and latent paramters w, our goal is then to find the latent parameters such that g(x, w) ≈ f(x).
+We define a parametric function g(x, w) = w0 x^2 + w1 x + w2, which is a function of the input x and latent parameters w, our goal is then to find the latent parameters such that g(x, w) ≈ f(x).
 This can be done by minimizing the following loss function: L(w) = (f(x) - g(x, w))^2.
 Although there's a closed form solution for this simple problem, we opt to use a more general approach that can be applied to any arbitrary differentiable function, and that is using stochastic gradient descent.
 We simply compute the average gradient of L(w) with respect to w over a set of sample points and move in the opposite direction.

 Here's how it can be done in Tensorflow: